macCesar/purgeTSS/docs/configuring-guide.md

 ```

 ### Shared colors
-All colors defined in the `colors` property are automatically shared with `textColor`, `backgroundColor`, `borderColor`, `placeholderColor`, `gradientColorStops` and `hintTextColor`  properties.
+All colors defined in the `colors` section are automatically shared with `textColor`, `backgroundColor`, `borderColor`, `placeholderColor`, `gradientColorStops` and `hintTextColor`  properties.

-> **When you include the `colors` property, `purgeTSS` will automatically generate all color-related preperties and merge them with any other color-related preperties present in the configuration file.**
+> **When you include the `colors` section, `purgeTSS` will automatically generate all color-related preperties and merge them with any other color-related preperties present in the configuration file.**

 ```javascript
 // ./purgetss/config.js